sarkar-rohan/DeepRL-NanoDegree/Project2/README_P2.md

 ![Trained Agent][image1]

 ### Rewards
-A reward of +0.1 is provided for each time-step that the agent is able to hold the end-effector in the target ocation.
+A reward of +0.1 is provided for each time-step that the agent is able to hold the end-effector in the target location.
 Thus, the goal of the agent is to hold the hand at the target location for the maximum possible duration.

 ### Continuous State Space
 The state space has 33 dimensions and contains information related to the position, rotation, velocity and angular velocities of all the joints of the arm.